Raichur Fort: History

+The fort was of strategic importance to the Bahmani Sultanate, who significantly expanded the structure.

 During the rule of Vijayanagara Empire, Krishnadevaraya built the north entrance in celebration of one of his conquests.

 The fort is known for its many inscriptions, in several languages.

 In March 2011, 95 red granite balls and a cannon dated to the 13th Century were discovered by engineers cleaning the north west wall of the fort.